 The term ‘volunteer vacation’ first inched its way into our vocabulary in 1993 from travel guide author Bill McMillan, and now describes nearly 2,000 non-governmental organizations and for-profit companies who offer travel and service opportunities.
 Most would-be volunteers are eager to help those less fortunate and assume they’ll make a positive impact in their volunteer communities simply by showing up and lending a hand.

 Unfortunately, only a handful of non-profits offer truly helpful economical and human assistance to the communities they claim to serve.
-“Students are idealistic and generous people.
-However, in their zeal to help, some may join hastily contrived volunteer projects and unintentionally reinforce the “Ugly American” stereotype abroad,” warns Global Volunteers co-founder and trustee, Michele Gran.
+Because students are idealistic and generous, they may jump into a volunteer project that does more harm than good, and contributes to the “Ugly American” stereotype abroad.

 But with so many programs and causes to choose from in the “voluntourism” area, how do families and students find safe, reputable, and enriching experiences?